Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 Graphs are a collection of connected nodes.
 Individual nodes represent compute functions, like the creation of a polygonal box primitive, a noise generator, or the act of joining two curves.

- <a href="https://creator.trimble.com/graph?assetURI=whp:f790227f-a092-4595-86ca-f6e7d2eeac14&version=latest" target="_blank">This graph</a> has most nodes that exists within Trimble Creator.
+ <a href="https://creator.trimble.com/graph?assetURI=whp:1b4e8dd2-0de7-431a-b60e-a8c5a9412250&version=latest" target="_blank">This graph</a> has most nodes that exist within Trimble Creator.
 Check it out!

 ### Node types